 4.3 Target Depth & Structure

-- Reef edges (~5–10 ft): Slightly sinking gliders that hover near structure—FloatSafe Glider and JuniorWalker.
+- Reef edges (~5–10 ft): Slightly sinking models like the FloatSafe Glider and JuniorWalker can be effective near structure.

 Component | Recommendation | Notes |